Music at Foxhill

 Filming with the BBC!

-In the Autumn term, we welcomed the BBC to come and see how we teach music across the school; in class, our choirs, instrumental lessons and brass band.
+We welcomed the BBC to come and see how we teach music across the school; in class, our choirs, instrumental lessons and brass band.
 We were contributing towards a program on the benefits of music teaching in Schools and its benefits in wider education.

 Foxhill Brass Band